DETAILED ACTION

 Since Advanced BioMatrix discloses a dry collagen powder of high purity as claimed, the products are substantially identical, and necessarily have the same properties, including “satiating properties”.

-However, Visser appears to suggest that the collagen obtained by the method is 100% native, and not denatured, degraded, or gelatinized as indicated by the process steps taken to avoid such denaturation, degradation, and gelatinization as described above.
+However, Visser appears to suggest that the collagen obtained by the method is 100% or nearly 100% native, and not denatured, degraded, or gelatinized as indicated by the process steps taken to avoid such denaturation, degradation, and gelatinization as described above.

-It would have been obvious for one of ordinary skill in the art, before the effective filing date of the claimed invention, to purify the native collagen of Visser to at least the levels disclosed by Advanced BioMatrix, such that the native collagen has a purity of >96% and a gelatin content of less than 4% by weight.
+It would have been obvious for one of ordinary skill in the art, before the effective filing date of the claimed invention, to purify the native collagen of Visser to at least the levels disclosed by Advanced BioMatrix, such that the native collagen has a purity of >96% and a gelatin content of 1% to 4% by weight or less.
 One of ordinary skill in the art would have been motivated to do so to provide a highly pure native collagen as is the object of Visser.
 One of ordinary skill in the art would have had a reasonable expectation of success in doing so because Visser teaches precautionary steps in avoiding the degradation, denaturation, and gelatinization of the native collagen, and Advanced BioMatrix demonstrates that such purity is achievable.

-It would have been obvious for one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify the method of Visser with the teachings of Advanced BioMatrix to dry the collagen by lyophilization.
+It would have been obvious for one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify the method of Visser with the teachings of Advanced BioMatrix to dry the collagen by lyophilization, resulting in a flake morphology.
 One of ordinary skill in the art would have been motivated to consult Advanced BioMatrix to determine a suitable method of drying since Visser does not describe how the native collagen is dried.
-One of ordinary skill in the art would have had a reasonable expectation of success because Advanced BioMatrix demonstrates that a high-purity native collagen can be lyophilized.
+One of ordinary skill in the art would have had a reasonable expectation of success because Advanced BioMatrix demonstrates that a high-purity native collagen can be lyophilized, and the lyophilized powder has a flake morphology.

 Regarding the granulometry, Visser teaches that the native collagen may be used as part of a smooth paste to form sausage casings or edible casings around food, the paste formed by a number of successive comminution steps and combining the collagen with additives ([0024]).
 Visser does not discuss the granulometry of the comminuted collagen.